EmilyBurak/aws-month-cost-datadog-lambda-tf/README.md

 - Set up proper remote state
 - Make more modular the time window of the data polled, and/or frequency
 - Split off all the IAM in `main.tf` into its own module
+- Make sure the Datadog query works as intended.

 ## Resources